7 November 2018

 This is another key reason why so many mid-sized businesses have already moved many of their applications to the cloud.
 Cloud-hosted applications can be updated and adapted more quickly, allowing mid-sized business to stay agile and responsive, no matter how quickly they grow.

-For those who are concerned about security threats, it’s important to note that cloud backup is just as effective as traditional backup solutions.
+Finally, for those businesses who are concerned about security threats, it’s important to note that cloud backup is just as effective as traditional backup solutions.
 If a data system does go down for any reason, this can be disastrous for business operations, and may even result in loss of revenue.
 With cloud backup, data stored on servers is automatically backed up to a secure and highly resilient storage facility.

 Connectivity to support the cloud

 It’s not hard to see why so many mid-sized businesses have already made the move to the cloud.
 And this technology is only set to grow in popularity.
 But whether you’re already a cloud convert or are looking to make the leap to support business growth, it’s important to remember that robust connectivity is crucial in supporting cloud-based services and infrastructure.
 So, to fully reap the benefits of the cloud, mid-sized businesses should first look to their data services.
-From this, they can set about enjoying the many benefits of cloud computing – all while continuing to grow and compete as a valuable part of the UK’s economy.

 7 November 2018 | Cem Ahmet